CDC confirms six new coronavirus symptoms that are showing up in patients over and over

-WASHINGTON — The Centers for Disease Control and Prevention added six novel coronavirus symptoms to its list, suggesting that health experts are learning more about the growing number of ways physicians see the virus affecting patients.
+The Centers for Disease Control and Prevention added six symptoms of the novel coronavirus to its list, suggesting health experts are learning more about the growing number of ways physicians see the virus affecting patients.

-The new symptoms, which the CDC reports could appear 2-14 days after exposure to the virus, are:
+The symptoms, which the CDC reports could appear two to 14 days after exposure to the virus, are:

 – Chills